 When you’re living a nomadic lifestyle and carrying your life around with you on your back, having a comfortable travel backpack with room for all your digital nomad gear is a must.
-Here are five of our favourites backpacks that are ideal for digital nomads:

 A comfortable to travel backpack that charges your devices using solar power while you’re on the move?
 Yes please!